Green Tea helps you lose pounds and maintain your ideal weight.

 Green tea is a calorie free drink and Green tea antioxidants are known as “fat burners.”
 Green tea boosts metabolism and speeds up burning of body fat.
 Just switching from calorie rich drinks to green tea brings you a tremendous benefit.

-And, it is true that green tea antioxidants, Catechins, burn a healthy amount of pounds for you, which is 1-2 lbs. per month.
+It is true that green tea antioxidants, Catechins, burn a healthy amount of pounds for you, which is 1-2 lbs. per month.
 This number may seem too few for some people, but this is the healthy pace to lose weight successfully that nutritionists recommend.
 You’ll be happy if you find yourself 12 to 24 lbs. lighter one year later, won’t you?

 “Modest weight loss with no rebound” is your first step goal.
-Once you see that is happening, then bigger, better result will follow–because you will have acquired a new, healthier life style by then.
+Once you see that is happening, then bigger, better results will follow–because you will have acquired a new, healthier life style by then.

 3 simple rules to use Green Tea for weight loss:

 1. Exercise daily–because Catechins will work harder if you exercise.
 Drink Edible Green® or MATCHA to boost metabolism effectively before and after exercise.
 The tea can be either hot or cold (to make it cold, just put powder in a chilled water bottle and shake), but do not add sugar to your tea.
 DO NOT drink sports drink or bottled green tea as your exercise drink.
 They are loaded with sugar and they will cancel the benefits you gained from exercise.
-Choose Edible Green® or MATCHA, because consuming green tea leaves in powder form, you will get much more Catechin antioxidants than frim brewed green tea.
-Edible Green® is sencha green tea powder, which offers you the highest amount of Catechin antioxidants among all the types of green tea.
+Choose Edible Green® or MATCHA, because consuming green tea leaves in powder form will get you much more Catechin antioxidants than from brewed green tea.
+Edible Green® is Sencha green tea powder, which offers you the highest amount of Catechin antioxidants among all the types of green tea.
 MATCHA is also green tea powder, which offers more caffeine than Edible Green®, but less than coffee, and still much more antioxidants than brewed tea.

 Green Tea and Weight Management